What products are eligible for a subsidy?

 - the installed system must have a minimum 5-year warranty wrap including workmanship, with the battery component having a warranty for a minimum of 7 years (under daily cycling application)

 - the system will be VPP-capable, meeting defined requirements for communications and remote control and readily able to be deployed in a future VPP

-- providers must seek approval under the scheme for the battery systems they wish to install.
+- System Providers must seek approval for the battery systems they wish to install.

 The Equipment Eligibility Criteria for approving battery systems can be downloaded below:

 - Equipment Eligibility Criteria: Approach to Technical Evaluation of Systems (PDF 591 KB)

 - Equipment Eligibility Criteria: Configuration Options and Component Descriptions for a HBS-compliant battery system (PDF 1.8 MB)